chu-jia/scrollwise-images/image_generate_prompt/d3s2_image_generate_prompt.md

 ── analogyDomain — EVERYDAY METAPHOR WORLD (woven into background/props only) ──
 Frontend question: "When tricky science comes up in the story, which everyday world should comparisons use?"
 Do NOT write labels or paragraph text.
-Show ONE soft metaphor — D3S2 story idea: the backup is a safety rail or planned next move, not a lecture:
+Show ONE soft metaphor — D3S2 story idea: backup is a safety rail / if X then Y — NOT a lecture:
 • cooking  → oven mitt / lid ready beside a hot pan — backup before the spill (background only)
 • sports   → soft background only: one safety cone / sideline rail / timeout gesture prop — NOT a full stadium; do not redesign hair/outfit
-• nature   → wooden handrail on a path / sturdy branch when the trail dips
+• nature   → wooden handrail on a path / sturdy branch to hold when the trail dips
-• machines → emergency stop / spare switch as abstract icons (no readable words)
+• machines → emergency stop / spare switch / filter bypass as abstract icons (no readable words)
-• routines → small prep card with icons only (e.g. rain → umbrella shapes, no text)
+• routines → small "if rainy → umbrella" style prep card with icons only (no text)

 IMPORTANT: analogyDomain = background props only.
 Never change protagonist hair, face, or core outfit because of the metaphor.
 Do NOT let sports/sci-fi props dominate the if→then story.

 ═══════════════════════════════════════════════════════════════
 SESSION TOPIC: D3S2 — BACKUP FOR HARD MOMENTS (Day 3 · check-in 2 of 5)
-Chat title (do not render as text): "A backup for hard moments 🌿" ═══════════════════════════════════════════════════════════════
+Chat title (do not render as text): "What will you do when the feed pulls? 🌿" ═══════════════════════════════════════════════════════════════

-Health communication focus (visualize; do NOT write as text — match the chapter story):
+Health communication focus (visualize; do NOT write as text):
-1) At a hard moment (boredom/stress/one loud notification), [protagonistName] almost opens the feed on autopilot.
-2) [protagonistName] pauses — one slow breath — and chooses a planned backup instead of scrolling.
-3) The backup is a safety rail or planned next move (analogyDomain), not a lecture.
-4) Lock the shape: if the hard moment happens, then I use my response.
-Show PULL → PAUSE/BREATH → PLANNED BACKUP clearly enough that a thumbnail reader gets the logic in one glance.
+A hard moment is when scrolling usually wins — the feed pulls and the hand almost opens the app on autopilot.
+A backup response is what you do instead: pause, breathe, then a planned next action.
+Form: if X, then Y. The backup is a safety rail, not a lecture.
+Show the PULL → PAUSE → PLANNED ACTION chain clearly enough that a thumbnail reader gets the logic in one glance.

 STORY COMPOSITION — MANDATORY (do not use "OR" to skip halves).
 A reader must understand the story without text:
-• LEFT or FIRST beat (cooler / slightly tense): hard-moment pull — hand almost unlocking phone / soft notification lure / autopilot reach.
+• LEFT or FIRST beat (cooler / slightly tense): hard-moment pull — hand almost unlocking phone / feed lure / autopilot reach.
 Soft, not horror; no disaster-news spiral.
-(Bored/stressed vibe OK; do NOT make a full bedroom+moon bedtime scene.)
-• CENTER bridge: pause + one slow breath — palm stopping, soft breath cue, or tiny pause glyph.
+• CENTER bridge: pause + breathe — palm stopping, eyes closed briefly, or soft pause glyph.
-• RIGHT or SECOND beat (warmer / calmer): planned backup action — ONE clear alternative (phone face-down, stand for water, open a book, walk to window, stretch).
-Must be visible as "instead of scrolling."
+• RIGHT or SECOND beat (warmer / calmer): planned backup action — e.g. put phone down, stand up for water, open a book, walk to window, face-down phone — ONE clear alternative.
-• Link with ONE clear if→then device: arrow, two connected nodes, or safety-rail motif from pull → backup.
+• Link them with ONE clear visual if→then device: arrow, two connected nodes, or safety-rail motif from pull → backup.
-• All three beats must appear.
-Missing the "before pull" OR the "backup action" = fail.
-Genre HUD/props are secondary to this story grammar.
+• Optional tiny if/then icon pair (abstract X → Y shapes, no letters).
+All three beats must appear; missing the "before pull" or the "backup action" makes the image fail.

 Required scene elements (D3S2-specific):
-• [protagonistName] in an everyday daytime/evening setting (sofa, desk, hallway, waiting spot — NOT bed+moon as main motif)
+• [protagonistName] in an everyday daytime/evening setting (sofa, desk, hallway, waiting spot — NOT bed/moon bedroom as the main motif)
 • Mood: prepared, calm, practical — NOT panicked, NOT ashamed, NOT preachy
-• Safety-rail metaphor allowed softly in background — supporting only
+• Safety-rail metaphor allowed softly in background (handrail, cone, mitt) — supporting only
 • Apply genrePref to color/lighting lightly; STORY COMPOSITION above outranks genre decoration
 • Show narrativeRole through pose and expression
 • Weave analogyDomain metaphor softly in background/props only